 - SNAG will insure the work for the wholesale value (75% of the retail price) while in SNAG’s possession.

 - Insurance during transit to and from SNAG is the responsibility of the artist.
 SNAG will provide documentation to support any insurance claims the artist files.

-Must be a current SNAG member.
+Login to access the submission form.
+You must be a current SNAG member.
 To sign up or renew your membership click here.

 Applicants may only apply once; only one piece may be submitted with the following two images: one of the finished piece and one of the process/inspiration.
 Both images must be a 1:1 ratio (can be cropped in the uploading process) and size between 1mb-3mb.
 All work must be for sale.